gkhnrsln/JavaQuest/README.md

 # JavaQuest
-Java Quest is a small RPG written in Java since 23.04.2013!
+Java Quest is a small RPG written in Java.
+This Game was mostly written during school days (Around Summer 2013).
+Since then, nothing big changed.
+At the moment the goal is "Clean Code".

 This project currently uses the libraries of [SuM](https://www.mg-werl.de/sum/).
 In the future these will be abandoned.
 A change to JavaFX is planned.

 ## ToDo
-CLEAN CODE!!!
 ### Coop Mode:
 * Two players must solve levels together.
 One player plays with `W` `A` `S` `D` the other with `8` `4` `5` `6`.
 * The two players are always in separate rooms, but still have to help each other (like in portal 2)